watchexec/watchexec/README.md

 #### Debian

-A deb package is available for amd64 architectures in the GitHub Releases.
+A deb package is available for several architectures in the GitHub Releases.

 #### Arch Linux